The New 52: Restoration of Barbara Gordon's mobility and aftermath

 In June 2011, DC announced that Barbara Gordon would be returning to the role of Batgirl in September 2011, in her own eponymous monthly comic, as part of a company-wide relaunch of all of their titles.
 In addition, former Birds of Prey writer Gail Simone would be writing the series.
 This announcement became one of the most controversial aspects of the DC Comics relaunch.
 Supporters of Barbara Gordon in her persona as Oracle have expressed dismay over losing an iconic character for the disabled community.
 Journalist and blogger Jill Pantozzi, who is diagnosed with muscular dystrophy, stated that:

-Gail Simone responded directly by stating that at times when others had attempted to restore Gordon's mobility, she fought to keep her as a disabled character, even in light of requests from readers who also had disabilities that wished to see the character healed.
+Simone responded directly by stating that at times when others had attempted to restore Gordon's mobility, she fought to keep her as a disabled character, even in light of requests from readers who also had disabilities that wished to see the character healed.
 However, part of her reasoning for reversing her decision and writing Batgirl with Gordon as the title character was that:

 Former Batman writer and editor Dennis O'Neil and Oracle co-creator John Ostrander expressed disappointment over the change.
 O'Neil stated that during his tenure at DC, "[W]e had hordes of people in spandex beating up criminals ...
 We didn't have anybody like Oracle, who overcame a disability and was just as valuable and just as effective in a way that didn't involve violence."
 However, he also stated that from an alternate point of view, "Barbara Gordon's perception in the mainstream public as Batgirl would be a very valid consideration."
 Ostrander continues to view Oracle as a stronger character than Batgirl, but has also expressed faith in Gail Simone's skills as a writer.
 He commented that "[t]imes change and characters and people evolve.
 I changed things when I wrote characters, including changing Barbara to Oracle.
 Others do the same for this era ...
 Gail Simone is a good friend and a wonderful writer and I'm sure her work will be wonderful."